Eli Alston-Stepnitz, PhD

 About

-I am a Ph.D. candidate in Sociology with a Designated Emphasis in Feminist Theory and Research.
-I am a qualitative researcher with expertise in sex & gender, science & technology, and law & policy.
-Expectedly, I came to grad school very passionate about research on sex & gender, and I still am (see my dissertation abstract below).
-Unexpectedly, I found myself working on issues related to climate change mitigation within two prominent research institutes on campus-- the Energy & Efficiency Institute (EEI) and the Institute for Transportation Studies (ITS).
+I am a qualitative researcher with expertise in law & policy and science & technology.
+During graduate school I found myself working on issues related to climate change mitigation within two prominent research institutes on campus-- the Energy & Efficiency Institute (EEI) and the Institute for Transportation Studies (ITS).
 Working within and across these subfields, I have become particularly interested in knowledge production, and as such, my research focuses on expertise, claims making, and bureaucracy.
 My research asks questions such as who get to make claims?
 Who get to be experts?
 Who get to make decisions?
 How do different claims get linked?
 My work pays close attention to the specific contexts in which knowledge is produced (e.g., law, science, popular culture), and enacted (e.g., government, courts, health care, schools) and the associated impacts on historically underrepresented groups.

 Publications